antaranyan/antaranyan/README.md

 ### Hi there 👋

-> Reader, is an honest book.
+> This, reader, is an honest book.
 It warns you at the outset that my sole purpose in writing it has been a private and domestic one.
 I have bad no thought of serving you or of my own fame; such a plan would be beyond my powers.
 >
 > -- _from Montaigne_